SibelCakmak/SibelCakmak/README.md

-- 👋 Hi, I’m Dr. Sreenivas Bhattiprolu (Sreeni)
+- 👋 Hi, I’m Sibel Çakmak
 - 👀 I’m interested in scientific image analysis and data analysis using python
 - 🌱 My main goal is to produce strong projects with the combination of artificial intelligence and cyber security.